-US bonds with maturities over ten years are called treasury bonds (T-bond), while Treasury notes (T-notes) have maturities of ten years or less.
-With IG, you can trade T-bonds plus 10-, 5- and 2- year T-notes.
+US bonds with maturities over ten years are called treasury bonds (T-bone), while Treasury notes (T-notes) have maturities of ten years or less.
+With us, you can trade T-bonds plus 10-, 5- and 2- year T-notes.

 Italy and France: BTS, BTP and OAT

 France calls its bonds Obligations assimilables du Trésor, or OATs.
 These are medium- and long-term bonds with maturities ranging from two to 50 years.
 Italian bonds are known as BTPs and were first issued in 2012.
 You can trade long-term BTPs with us.

 - When you buy a bond, you’re lending the issuer your money.
 In return, they pay you a coupon and return your capital when the bond matures

 - Government bonds can yield steady, stable returns over time

 - Investors use government bonds to diversify their portfolios and to hedge against interest rate movements